yuuna3/line_ai_bot/README.md

-# A Simple Line Bot creating response by using Azure OpenAI
+# A Simple Line Bot with Azure OpenAI

 Too simple.